-EndeavorRx is FDA-approved, evaluated in over 600 children with ADHD across 5 clinical studies.
+EndeavorRx is FDA-authorized, evaluated in over 600 children with ADHD across 5 clinical studies.

 In our randomized, controlled clinical study¹, EndeavorRx improved objective attention in children with ADHD ages 8-12.